Your All-In-One Guide to Inheritance Tax In California

 California does not impose an estate tax, but the federal government does.
 So, even though you won’t owe estate tax to the state of California, there is still the federal estate tax to consider.
 After someone passes away in the state of California, the only tax imposed on their assets will be a federal estate tax.

-If you’re the beneficiary of a trust, you must be wondering whether you need to pay taxes on a trust inheritance or not.
+If you’re a trust beneficiary, you must be wondering whether you need to pay taxes on a trust inheritance.
 The short answer?
 It depends on the source of the funds.
 Whether beneficiaries pay tax on monies received from a trust depends on how the distribution is classified.

 Inheritance taxes can be minimized or even avoided in some cases, for example, by leaving assets via trusts or insurance policies, making charitable donations, or gifting sums during one's lifetime.
 Whether you live in an inheritance tax-free state like California or not, you can always avoid property taxes by ensuring you keep below the inheritance tax or estate tax thresholds with proper estate planning.

-Thinking About Selling The Real Estate You Inherited?
+Thinking About Selling The Real Estate You Inherited in California?

-Californians are lucky that there is no estate or inheritance tax in California.
-However, that isn't to say you shouldn't pay attention to other taxes that may be involved when you inherit property or other assets, as there may be potential pitfalls to avoid.
+The good news for all Californians out there is that inheritance is generally tax-free in the state of California.
+However, although there's no inheritance tax in California, that isn't to say you shouldn't pay attention to other taxes that may be involved when you inherit property or other assets, as there may be potential pitfalls to avoid.

 Contact us today to get a free cash offer for your property!